 Milu Park was built in 1985 and opened to the public in 1994.
 This was part of Nanhaizi, a royal park of the Yuan, Ming and Qing dynasties.

 During the Ming and Qing periods, a considerable number of wild animals, such as tigers, fox and sheep, were living there.
 When the Eight-Power Allied Forces invaded Beijing city, the Elaphurus davidianus were taken and killed.
 As a result, Pere David's deer died out in China.

-Fortunately, the Marquis of Tavistock from Britain sent 38 Elaphurus davidianus to China.
+Fortunately, the Marquis of Tavistock from Britain sent 38 Pere David's deer to China.
 The number of these deer had increased to about 200 by 1993.
 The park was divided into sections: one for raising wild animals, an exhibition part, a picnic area and a camping section.
-By 2000, there were approximately 130 deer in this park as well as some white-lipped deer, sika deer, red deer, roe deer and other Cervidae animals, as well as wild horses and birds.
+By 2000, there were approximately 130 Pere David's deer in this park as well as some white-lipped deer, sika deer, red deer, roe deer, and other deer, as well as wild horses and birds.

 You can see numerous deer running freely and eating grass on the grassland or playing with water in the pond, little cute deer running around, or two male deer fighting.
-It fully represents the whole life of an Elaphurus davidianus.
+It fully represents the whole life of an Pere David's deer.
 Moreover, over 200 species of plants are planted there, which are good for children to observe and study.

 - Opening times: 9:00am-4:00pm Tuesdays to Sundays

 - Transportation: take bus 4 at Daxing District and get off at Milu Yuan Road, walking eastwards for 800 meters